Asana

 Create the provider

-Hit the Create button and the provider will be ready to be used in the Arcade Engine.
+Hit the Create button and the provider will be ready to be used in the .

-When you use tools that require Asana auth using your Arcade account credentials, the Arcade Engine will automatically use this Asana OAuth provider.
+When you use tools that require Asana auth using your Arcade account credentials, the will automatically use this Asana OAuth provider.
 If you have multiple Asana providers, see using multiple auth providers of the same type for more information.

-Using the Arcade Asana Toolkit
+Using the Arcade Asana MCP Servers

-Refer to the toolkit documentation and examples to learn how to use the toolkit to build agents and AI apps that interact with Asana services.
+Refer to the MCP Server documentation and examples to learn how to use the Server to build and AI apps that interact with Asana services.

 Using Asana auth in app code